SteamFork/steamfork-sddm/README.md

 This project is not affiliated with Valve Corporation.
 All imagery associated with Valve and Steam, including logos, fonts, styles, and naming, belong to [Valve, LLC](https://www.valvesoftware.com/en/).

-### Motivate a developer

-From Marian Arlt: \
-In the past years I have spent quite some hours on open source projects.
-If you are the type of person who digs attention to detail, know how much work is involved in it and/or simply likes to support makers with a coffee or a beer I would greatly appreciate your donation on my [PayPayl](https://www.paypal.me/marianarlt) account.
-Alternatively downloading my themes directly from opendesktop or with the kde sddm system settings module will at least help me a little to be able to attend your issues and requests.
-Please consider helping developers you think are worth a penny or two, literally.